 - The application layer protocol a client and server will use to communicate

-My experience confirms this claim.
-On a recent project, our team decided to start with a Ports and Adapters architecture, which paid off as our team grew.
+On a recent project, our team started with a Ports and Adapters architecture, which allowed us to see the long-term gains of decoupling details.
 Our team was building a handful of services that needed to integrate.
 Ports and Adapters let us push off some integrations and decouple our domain models from our database schema, which afforded our team flexibility and insulated our application from such details.

 But there was a cost.
 Our architecture choice meant that folks joining our project faced a learning curve.
 Most folks were unfamiliar with the pattern; or perhaps had heard of it, but did not have hands-on experience yet.

 My own path to understanding Ports and Adapters was meandering.
 I encountered many diagrams on the Internet visualizing the pattern using a hexagon, but it was hard to come by a concrete example to help me form my own mental model.

 If you have had a similar experience and given up, or are currently trying to make sense of Ports and Adapters, I offer this.

 A Color Coded Guide

 To understand Ports and Adapters, I think it is helpful to see it beside a more common architecture pattern for web applications, like Layered Architecture.